arnoudkooi/sn-scriptsync/README.md

 ![Use Extension](img/startstop.png)

 ## Enable in ServiceNow Utils
-From the browser ScriptSync must be analed once, by using the context menu > VS Code ScriptSync > Enable
+From the browser ScriptSync must be enabled once, by opening the popup and in the settings tab enable the checkbox
 ![Use Extension](img/enablesnu.png)

 # Usage
-While using be sure to keep the helper tab open.
+While using, be sure to keep the helper tab open.
 This will show logging and acts as a comunnication channel between ServiceNow and VS code. this can be opened from the context menu.
 ![Helper tab](img/helpertab.png)

 ## Forms